elouis20/elouisDissertation/README.md

 Chapter 5 introduces PIPR, which generates a set of choice solutions to a MOO problem, given a rank-order of objectives and a subset of critical sub-problems.
 This chapter also utilizes some files from MathWorks and the SFU library

 Chapter 6 combines the methods introduced in Chapters 4 and 5 to approach a mutli-objective ground vehicle design problem with aleatory uncertainty.

+Several of the processes introduced here also lend themselves well to animation, or in some cases are even best visualized using an animation.
+To support some of the figures and explanations in the document, I've made a good handful of gifs, mainly for the design space exploration process and the PIPR loop